-Aren’t those some of the ugliest beans you ever did see?
+Aren’t these green beans destroyed by the Mexican bean beetle some of the ugliest beans you ever did see?
 Who’s going to want to eat those?
 It’s a nightmare to snap around the scabs and get a pretty plate of veggies.
 It’s not that there’s anything wrong with them per se or that you can’t eat them, it’s just that who wants to lift a forkful of food to their mouth with blatant evidence that someone else dined on your dinner first?

 (Certainly, not my kids!)